Mo3az00/simple-node-server/docs/register-a-free-digitalocean-account.md

 # Register a free DigitalOcean account

-__Note:__ If you want to use another provider for your server you can skip this and the next step.

 ## Why DigitalOcean?

 [DigitalOcean](https://www.digitalocean.com/) is known for fast and reliable servers at an affordable price, with lots of great features that can be added later, if they are needed.

-The smallest droplet can handle multiple Node.js applications or start multiple process of the same application and costs only $5 per month (2018-02-12).
+The smallest droplet can handle multiple Node.js applications or start multiple process of the same application and costs only \$5 per month (current price at 15th of December 2018).

 ## Sign up